cfangmeier/VFPIX-telescope-PCB/ReadMe.md

 The branches are:
 * **master:** As usual, contains the latest state
 * **YYYY-MM-DD_filename.zip:** Reflects exactly the content of filename.zip.
-Date corresponds to the newwest files found inside the zip file.
+Date corresponds to the newest files found inside the zip file.

 The tags refer to the corresponding branches (where appropriate) and are a convenient way to get tarballs and zip files.

-Some useful links on how to use github
+Some useful links on how to use Github
 --------------------------------------
 * [Fork a repo](https://help.github.com/articles/fork-a-repo) If you like to make a change that should be go back to this repo, make a fork and clone from that fork before you start working
 * [Keep in sync](https://help.github.com/articles/syncing-a-fork) Use this to keep in sync with the main repo